Imran4424/iOS-InterviewQuestions/Swift.md

 The `Sendable` protocol in Swift is a marker protocol that assures the compiler a type can be safely shared across different concurrency domains (tasks or actors) without causing data races or memory corruption.

+It has no methods or properties to implement; it is a compile-time guarantee of thread safety.

 # Concurrency (GCD)

 # Properties, Initializers, and Lifecycle